 An existing access road and utility corridor will be improved to provide access between the LNG Terminal and the gas conditioning facilities located on the South Dunes Power Plant site.
-The corridor is approximately one mile in length and 150 feet wide (toe of slope to toe of slope).
-It is located entirely on existing JCEP property and hence involves no other landowner.
-The access corridor will be utilized initially for the movement of earthwork equipment for the grading and cut/filling of the two sites, then for the movement of equipment and materials during construction and finally during operations for control of access and security of the LNG Terminal.
+The corridor is approximately one mile in length and 150 feet wide (toe of slope to toe of slope) on existing JCEP property.
+The access corridor will be utilized initially for the movement of earthwork equipment for the grading and cut/filling of the two sites, then for the movement of equipment and materials during construction and finally during operations for control of access to and security of the LNG Terminal.
 By upgrading this corridor, JCEP will reduce the traffic and impacts on the existing Trans Pacific Parkway in the area of the LNG Terminal and the South Dunes Power Plant.

-The access corridor will include a two lane 24-foot-wide roadway, with 12-foot-wide shoulder and bridge structures to minimize impacts to wetlands and to fly-over the access road and rail spur serving the Roseburg Forest Products terminal.
+The access corridor will include a two lane 24-feet-wide roadway, with 12-foot-wide shoulder and bridge structures to minimize impacts to wetlands and to fly-over the access road and rail spur serving the Roseburg Forest Products terminal.
 Additionally the corridor will contain overhead 230 kilovolt (kV) power transmission lines and an underground pipeway corridor that includes the feed gas supply to the Project, a fuel gas pipeline to the South Dunes Power Plant, backup pilot gas line, telecommunications lines and redundant control circuitry.
-A cross section drawing of the access road and utility corridor is provided as Figure 1.1-5; a cross section drawing of the overpass section of the access road and utility corridor is provided as Figure 1.1-6.
+A cross section drawing of the access road and utility corridor is provided as Figure 1.1-5.